tpluscode/tpluscode.github.io/source/_posts/2016-03-13-rest-misconceptions-6.markdown

 > Do these URLs identify two separate resources?

 I think not.
 It's the representation or the behaviour that changes and not the actual resource.
+In other words it is the **contract** that changes.
 The two identifiers are used to access the same resource.
 This is the most common argument why this is wrong.
-On the up side, this is temptingly simple and will never break the cache constraint.
+However this way is temptingly simple and will never break the cache constraint.

 And of course there is one case when the version in URL makes sense.
 That is when the resource changes and it each individual revision must be accessible at the same time (see below).
 This however is not why entire APIs need versions.
-Most often it's the representations or behaviour that changes.
-In other words it is the **contract** that changes.

 ### Version in Accept header